SearchDataAPI/php-sdk/readme.md

 # SearchData PHP SDK
 SearchData is an API that allows scraping various search engines such as Google, Bing, Yandex, etc. while using rotating proxies to prevent bans.
-This SDK for Java makes the usage of the API easier to implement in any project you have.
+This SDK for PHP makes the usage of the API easier to implement in any project you have.

 ## Dependencies